 Staff provides nutritious food often coupled with health and diet education.
 Guidance is also offered to more sustained assistance programs such as SNAP (Supplemental Nutrition Assistance Program, formerly known as Food Stamps) and WIC (Special Supplemental Nutrition Program for Women, Infant, and Children).
 Services are offered at seven neighborhood clinics and over 25 clinics located within the hospital in downtown Minneapolis.

-Research at HCMC reveals that food insecurity, the lack of access to nutritious food, affects over a third of the patients we serve.
+Research at Hennepin Healthcare reveals that food insecurity, the lack of access to nutritious food, affects over a third of the patients we serve.
 Currently, the program supports approximately 3,000 households and 7,600 people a month, over half of which are children.
 We have the honor of serving a diverse community.
 Food is packaged in sturdy, handled bags which can be managed on public transportation and are filled with items tailored to specific patient populations.

 How Can I help?